A universal scaling law for gravitational waves induced during inflation: Introduction

 \section{Introduction}

 Cosmological stochastic gravitational wave backgrounds (SGWBs) originating from inflation have attracted considerable attention \cite{Guzzetti:2016mkm}, as one of the few signatures that may be used to directly probe the high-energy early Universe \cite{Caprini:2018mtu}.
-It is well-known that a period of inflation leads to the amplification of quantum fluctuations of all fields that are not conformally coupled.
-The enhancement of a mode occurs whenever its wavelength grows larger than the Hubble horizon.
-Gravitational waves (GWs) are no exception to this process, which results in the formation of a nearly scale-invariant stochastic background~\cite{Starobinsky:1979ty}.
+It is well known that a period of inflation leads to the amplification of quantum fluctuations of all fields that are not conformally coupled.
+The enhancement of a mode occurs whenever its wavelength grows larger than the Hubble radius\footnote{As during inflation the Hubble radius is strictly speaking not a `horizon', we call the corresponding modes `super-Hubble' or `sub-Hubble', as opposed to the often used but misleading terminology of `super-horizon' or `sub-horizon'.}.
+Gravitational waves (GWs) are no exception to this process, which results in the formation of a nearly scale invariant stochastic background~\cite{Starobinsky:1979ty}.

-Yet a distinct contribution to SGWBs can arise from the presence of additional stochastic fields in the Universe, whose energy-momentum tensors usually have non-vanishing transverse-traceless components that classically source GWs \cite{maggiore_vol1, Durrer:2020fza, Speziale:2025zjp}.
+Yet, a distinct contribution to SGWBs can arise from the presence of additional stochastic fields in the Universe, whose energy-momentum tensors usually have nonvanishing transverse-traceless components that classically source GWs \cite{maggiore_vol1, Durrer:2020fza, Speziale:2025zjp}.
 This driven production of GWs has been studied during inflation, including GWs induced by second-order scalar perturbations \cite{Baumann:2007zm, Pi:2020otn, Domenech:2021ztg} or by gauge fields \cite{Barnaby:2011vw,Caprini:2014mja,Teuscher:2025jhq,vonEckardstein:2025oic, vonEckardstein:2025elq}, as well as during later cosmological stages (see Ref. \cite{Caprini:2018mtu} for a review or Ref. \cite{Cai:2019cdl} for a generic result).
-Interestingly, these induced GWs may constitute the dominant contribution to the inflationary SGWB \cite{Caprini:2018mtu,Teuscher:2025jhq}.
+Interestingly, these induced GWs may actually constitute the dominant contribution to the inflationary SGWB \cite{Caprini:2018mtu,Teuscher:2025jhq}.

-In this letter, we demonstrate a general result on the spectral index $n_T$ of such SGWBs induced during inflation.
+In this work, we demonstrate a general result on the spectral index $n_T$ of such SGWBs induced during inflation.
 We show that our statements hold under very minimal and realistic assumptions on the nature of the source, supported by dimensionality arguments.
 Our main finding is {\it a very concise formula providing the GW spectral index as a function of the spectral index of the source.
-In particular, during slow-roll inflation, the induced GW spectrum is always nearly scale-invariant, irrespective of the source power spectrum.
+In particular, during slow-roll inflation, the induced GW spectrum is always nearly scale invariant, irrespective of the source power spectrum.
 This holds as long as the latter is not red.}